JasonMerino-4/Evil-Hangman/README.md

 -p: pattern list mode, print all possible patterns based off the current lettes

--v: enabled all of the above at once
+-v: enables all of the above at once

 **Status: Complete**